 - a) The Florida Office of Insurance Regulation strongly encourages at least 60 days of anticipated claims, as set by an actuary.
-An actuarial best practice is to establish 120 days of anticipated claims as a reserve, and as such will be the requirement for the fund. - b) No additional premiums will be charged to establish the reserve without County Commission approval. - c) An annual evaluation will be made during the annual budget process to identify health insurance industry trends and projections to develop long range planning to fund reserves and premium costs to adequately support the funds claims and expenditures.
+An actuarial best practice is to establish 180 days of anticipated claims as a reserve, and as such will be the requirement for the fund. - b) No additional premiums will be charged to establish the reserve without County Commission approval. - c) An annual evaluation will be made during the annual budget process to identify health insurance industry trends and projections to develop long range planning to fund reserves and premium costs to adequately support the funds claims and expenditures.

-d) In any fiscal year where the County is unable to maintain the minimum reserve as required in this section, Risk Management will present a strategy to comply within two (2) fiscal years.
+- d) In any fiscal year where the County is unable to maintain the minimum reserve as required in this section, Risk Management will present a strategy to comply within two (2) fiscal years. - e) Funds for construction will be specifically identified within the reserve fund to ensure proper allocation and tracking.